 - Banking sector, with reference to functions of the central bank (RBI in case of India), commercial banks, banking regulations, monetary policy etc.

 - Challenges around the stock market, with an understanding of the capital market, market capitalization, bullish & bearish markets etc.

-- The Union Budget and the Economic Survey, especially analysis of the most recent one.
+- The Union Budget and the Economic Survey, especially the analysis of the most recent one.

 - Career progression challenges in the domain of Finance Management.

 Apart from the above three conventional functions of management, you may also choose to opt for the following, depending on the B-school you are applying to.

 - Operations Management, concerned with designing and controlling the process of production and redesigning business operations in producing goods or services.

-- IT Management, as a discipline whereby all of the information technology resources of a firm are managed in accordance with its needs and priorities.
+- IT Management, as a discipline whereby all of the information technology resources of a firm align with the needs, goals, and priorities.

 - International Business Management, as the function responsible for handling global management challenges like diversity in the business environment, cultural differences etc.

 - Strategy, with reference to designing effective business strategies for sustainable business development.

-- Agri Business Management/Rural Management, with focus on the business aspect of agriculture production& its international trade, understanding of challenges in food, agriculture and allied sectors etc.
+- Agri Business Management/Rural Management, with a focus on the business aspect of agriculture production& its international trade, understanding of challenges in food, agriculture and allied sectors etc.